ahmedgulabkhan/MovieGo/README.md

 - [NodeJS](https://nodejs.org/en/)
 - [MongoDB](https://www.mongodb.com/download-center)

 The package.json files in the root, frontend and the backend folders contain all the required dependencies.
-First go ahead and make sure to download the latest stable version of [NodeJS](https://nodejs.org/en/) and also [MongoDB](https://www.mongodb.com/download-center).
-Clone the repository and run the command `npm install` while in the root, frontend and backend folders to install all the dependencies as mentioned below.
+First go ahead and make sure to download the latest stable version of [NodeJS](https://nodejs.org/en/) and also the latest version of [MongoDB](https://www.mongodb.com/download-center).
+Clone the repository and run the command `npm install` while in the root, frontend and backend folders to install all the dependencies.
+All the required steps to set up the project are mentioned below.
+Just follow through.

 ## Configuration Steps
-1. Cloning the repository.
+1. Cloning the repository:

 ```
 $ git clone https://github.com/samaronybarros/movies-app.git
 ```

-2. Installing the dependencies (using terminal).
+2. Installing the dependencies (using terminal):

 ```
 $ cd MovieGo
 $ npm install

 $ cd backend
 $ npm install

 $ cd..

 $ cd fronted
 $ npm install
 ```
-This install all the required dependencies like React, React-router-dom, Concurrently, Express, Mongoose, Passport, etc.
+This installs all the required dependencies like React, React-router-dom, Concurrently, Express, Mongoose, Passport, etc.

-3. Configuring MongoDB
+3. Configuring MongoDB:

 Open your terminal, and go to the directory where you have MongoDB installed and from thereon cd to the directory which has the 'mongod.exe' file inside it.
-After you reach that directory through terminal type `mongod` and the MongoDB server starts running locally on your machine on port 27017.
+After you reach that directory through your terminal, type `mongod` and press enter, and the MongoDB server starts running locally on your machine on port 27017.

-4. Checking if everything works fine
+4. Checking if everything works fine:

 Now open another terminal and cd to the MovieGo directory.
 Run the following code: